Joseph Henry Lonas: Life and work

 His works were also included in many one-person shows in Berlin, the Hague, Williamsburg, and Backnang from the 1960s through the first decade of the 21st century.
-For instance, in 2004, Lonas' work was displayed in a solo show at the Soltaire Galerie in Berlin, Germany.
+For instance, in 2004, Lonas' work was displayed in a solo show at the Solitaire Galerie in Berlin, Germany.
 From September 15 – October 29, 2004, an exhibition of Lonas' work titled "Sculpture & Innovation" debuted at The Center for the Arts of Greater Manassas and Prince William County.

 Smaller-scale sculptures, paintings, and drawings by Lonas are part of the permanent collection of the Muscarelle Museum of Art at the artist's alma mater, the College of William & Mary in Williamsburg, VA.
 The collection, given by Lonas in 1975, includes working models of outdoor pieces in bronze, photographs, and drawings.

 Lonas experimented with innovative ways to make his sculptures changeable by audiences, ultimately developing a lock and plug mechanism he referred to as a mechanical joint consisting of brass cubes with twist locks into which spreader pins could be inserted.
 Art critic Heinz Ohff notes that Lonas was "concerned actually with the sculptural problem, with the synthesis of spatial description and volume, combining various sculptural ideas.
 He solves this problem as no one else does with the most modern aids that his time can offer him and over which, in an exemplary way and in every sense of the word, he has total command."

 Lonas' work is the subject of the book "Synthese und Neuerung : Skulpturen, Zeichnungen von Joseph Henry Lonas," authored by John Gabriel.
 Gabriel comments that "Lonas's work reflects independence of mind and a spirit of individualism.
 He has made a notable contribution to contemporary sculpture."